 Key holder

 One of the first DIYs we tackled in this entryway makeover was a solution to our key issue.
+I’m so glad that we decided to make it ourselves instead of buying something because it gives it a more personal touch.

 I’m pretty obsessed with how the DIY key holder turned out.
-The touch of leather on the frame was the perfect last minute addition that adds some warmth to the modern farmhouse entryway.
+The touch of leather on the frame was the perfect last-minute addition that adds some warmth to the modern farmhouse entryway.

-Wood bench & shoe storage
+Wooden bench & shoe storage

 The next thing we did was build this easy DIY bench!
 It was SO fun to build and I think it is just perfect for the space.
 We specifically built it so that a rolling box would fit underneath for shoe storage.